-Bristol has created three overlay districts: The Daniel's Four Corners Overlay District, the Downtown Design Review Overlay District and the Flood Hazard Overlay Area.
+Bristol has created two overlay districts: The Downtown Design Review Overlay District and the Flood Hazard Overlay Area.
 The overlay districts impose additional site design standards on applicable projects within those districts.
-The appropriate municipal panel shall add the design review criteria from the Daniels Four Corners Overlay District contained in SECTION 230 of these Regulations and the Flood Hazard Overlay District contained in Article VIII of these Regulations as additional criteria for review and conditions of its decisions for projects within that overlay area.
+The appropriate municipal panel shall add the design review criteria from the Flood Hazard Overlay District contained in Article VIII of these Regulations as additional criteria for review and conditions of its decisions for projects within that overlay area.

-Within the Downtown Design Review Overlay District also described in Article II, Section 230, the DRC shall review all applicable projects pursuant to the design review criteria from the Downtown Design Review Overlay district. the DRC shall make recommendations to the Z.A. or appropriate municipal panel, responsible for permitting the applicant.
+Within the Downtown Design Review Overlay District also described in Article II, Section 230, the DRC shall review all applicable projects pursuant to the design review criteria from the Downtown Design Review Overlay district.
+The DRC shall make recommendations to the Z.A. or appropriate municipal panel, responsible for permitting the applicant.
 The Z.A. shall incorporate the recommendations of the DRC into any permit they issue.
 The appropriate municipal panel shall review the recommendations of the DRC and may incorporate those recommendations it deem appropriate into its decision.